-Erosion of quality training and assessment practices at the front line occur due to various reasons.
-There are certain trends developing.
+Erosion of quality training and assessment practices at the front line occurs due to various reasons.
+Certain trends are developing.
 These have been observed over a period of time and have also been discussed with a number of colleagues operating in enterprise RTOs.

 There is a deep-seated sense of entitlement from the candidates these days.
 The assumption, that when you enrol in a program and have paid your fees, competency completion is a given.
 This is even more so the case when the candidate elects an RPL assessment pathway.

 Phrases such as "I have attended all workshops and classes and handed in all my workbooks, what more do you want?" is a strong indication, that the value of competency-based training has been lost somehow.